-FERMANAGH.-A, third Irish election has passed off this week without a contest, Colonel Cole having been returned for the county of Fermanagh, without opposition, in the room of the late Sir Arthur ration of a literary institute, which served to attract the intellect and refinement of the county of Durham formiles round, and of the adjacent towns of Newcastle and Shields, and to elicit from the historian of the great French Revolution an address, which will be read with interest, entering as it does upon the discussion of the leading questions, affecting the commonweal at this moment-namely, the right education of the people, the national debt, our system of taxation and its results, strikes between masters and workmen, and, above all, the great contest which we are now waging against Russia.
+LITERARY INSTITUTION AT SEAHAM.
+On Wednesday a great ceremony took place in the little maritime town of Seaham, namely, the inauguration of a literary institute, which served to attract the intellect and refinement of the county of Durham for miles round, and of the adjacent towns of Newcastle and Shields, and to elicit from the historian of the great French Revolution an address, which will be read with interest, entering as it does upon the discussion of the leading questions affecting the commonweal at this moment-namely, the right education of the people, the national debt, our system of taxation and its results, strikes between masters and workmen, and, above all, the great contest which we are now waging against Russia.
 The building thus dedicated to the use and benefit of the inhabitants of Seaham-some 4000 in number, the great bulk of whom are engaged in mining and seafaring pursuits-has been erected under the auspices, and almost wholly at the cost, of the Marchioness of Londonderry, her ladyship in that respect carrying out a wish of the late marquis, and being prompted as well by her own benevolent impulses.
-It is in the Grecian style of architecture, after the model of the famous Temple of Minerva at Athens, and consists of a large, lofty, and commodious lecture room. a library and reading-room, and a newsroom.
+It is in the Grecian style of architecture, after the model of the famous Temple of Minerva at Athens, and consists of a large, lofty, and commodious lecture-room, a library and reading-room, and a newsroom.